Strong coupling theory of heavy fermion criticality: Abstract

 \section{Abstract}

 We present a theory of the scaling behavior of the thermodynamic, transport and dynamical properties of a three-dimensional metal at an antiferromagnetic (AFM) critical point.
 We show how the critical spin fluctuations at the AFM wavevector $q=Q$ induce energy fluctuations at small $q$, giving rise to a diverging quasiparticle effective mass over the whole Fermi surface.
 The coupling of the fermionic and bosonic degrees of freedom leads to a self-consistent relation for the effective mass, which has a strong coupling solution in addition to the well-known weak-coupling spin-density-wave solution.
-We thereby use the recently- introduced concept of critical quasiparticles, employing a scale dependent effective mass ratio $m^{\ast}/m$ and quasiparticle weight factor $Z$.
-As a consequence of the diverging effective mass the Landau Fermi liquid interaction is found to diverge in all channels except the critical one, causing important vertex corrections.
-The ensuing spin fluctuation spectrum obeys $\omega /T$-scaling.
-Our results are in good agreement with experimental data on the heavy fermion compounds YbRh$_{2}$Si$_{2}$ and CeCu$_{6-x}$Au$_{x}$ assuming $3D$ and $2D$ spin fluctuations, respectively.
+We use the recently-introduced concept of critical quasiparticles, employing a scale-dependent effective mass ratio $m^{\ast}/m$ and quasiparticle weight factor $Z$.
+We adopt a scale-dependent vertex correction that boosts the coupling of fermions and spin fluctuations.
+The ensuing spin fluctuation spectrum obeys $\omega /T$ -scaling.
+Our results are in good agreement with experimental data on the heavy fermion compounds YbRh$_{2}$Si$_{2}$ and CeCu$_{6-x}$Au$_{x}$ for $3D$ and $2D$ spin fluctuations, respectively.